War crimes in the Korean War: Civilian deaths and massacres

 Around 3 million people died in the Korean War, the majority of whom were civilians, making it possibly the deadliest conflict of the Cold War era.
-Although only rough estimates of civilian fatalities are available, scholars from Guenter Lewy to Bruce Cumings, a prominent Korean War historian, have noted that the percentage of civilian casualties in Korea was higher than in World War II or the Vietnam War, with Cumings estimated civilian casualties to be at 2 million and Lewy estimating civilian deaths to be in the range of 2 million to 3 million.
+Although only rough estimates of civilian fatalities are available, scholars from Guenter Lewy to Bruce Cumings, have noted that the percentage of civilian casualties in Korea was higher than in World War II or the Vietnam War, with Cumings estimated civilian casualties to be at 2 million and Lewy estimating civilian deaths to be in the range of 2 million to 3 million.

 Cumings states that civilians represent at least half of the war's casualties, while Lewy suggests that the civilian portion of the death toll may have gone as high as 70%, compared to Lewy's estimates of 42% in World War II and 30%–46% in the Vietnam War.
 Data compiled by the Peace Research Institute Oslo lists just under 1 million battle deaths over the course of the Korean War (with a range of 644,696 to 1.5 million) and a mid-value estimate of 3 million total deaths (with a range of 1.5 million to 4.5 million), attributing the difference to excess mortality among civilians from one-sided massacres, starvation, and disease.
 Compounding this devastation for Korean civilians, virtually all major cities on the Korean Peninsula were destroyed as a result of the war.
 In both per capita and absolute terms, North Korea was the country most devastated by the war.
 According to Charles K. Armstrong, the war resulted in the death of an estimated 12%–15% of the North Korean population (c.
 10 million), "a figure close to or surpassing the proportion of Soviet citizens killed in World War II".